thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Getting started
 Take a couple minutes to play around with the basic Markdown document.
 See the [Obsidian Markdown Guide](https://www.markdownguide.org/tools/obsidian/) for a full list of supported Markdown features.
 If a feature you would like is not supported, there may be a plugin that extends Obsidian with that feature.

 Make a new file, and play with the buttons on the sidebars.
+I've made some modifications to the defaults, only a few of these come as default.
 Some very useful hotkeys are:
 - **Ctrl-P** bringing up the command palette
 - **f1** or **Ctrl-,** for settings
-- **Ctrl-O** to open a new file
 - **Ctrl-N** to create a note from a template
+- **Alt-O** to open a new file (rebound from Ctrl-o to Alt-o, so that I can use vim Ctrl-o/i)
 - **f2** to rename a note
 - **Ctrl-M** to mark a list item as a todo checkbox

-I've also set some of my own hotkey suggestions:
 - **f3** and **f4** to toggle the left and right sidebars
- - **f12** to open a daily note, and  **Ctrl-f12** to edit the daily note template
  - **Ctrl-Alt-S** to recover note that you deleted by accident (or see Sync plugin settings, if you buy the premium)
  - **Ctrl-Alt-W** to delete a note
  - **Ctrl-Alt-R** to reload the editor, if something seems weirdly rendered
  - **Alt-,** and **Alt-.** to go to the previous note and vice versa
  - **Alt-R** to refile (move) a file to another folder
  - **Alt-H** while over a heading to toggle folding for everything underneath that header
+ - **f12** to open a daily note, and  **Ctrl-f12** to edit the daily note template

 You may set your own hotkey settings from within the settings panel.

 If you're a terminal jockey, you may notice that the vault will reflect changes you make in the vault filesystem location.
 This may be useful if you intend to write scripts for your vault.
+When poking files like `.obsidian.vimrc` or `.preamble.sty`, you may have to reload the app before you observe changes.

 Before diving into settings, it is worth highlighting some useful basic features and plugins: **tags**, **folders**, **links**, **templating**, and **hotkeys to files**.